Studio Etiquette & Policies

 Intermediate.
 Non-syllabus classes.
 May be attended on a drop-in or registered basis.

-Dance class cards are also available for these classes.
-Advanced adults dance in the “regular” Advanced classes.
+Dance class cards are also available.
+Advanced adults usually dance in the “regular” Advanced classes.